ZhengHe-MD/zhenghe-lecture-notes-digest/hao-shu-gong-du/seven-concurrency-models-in-seven-weeks.md

 #### self-study

-* ReentrantLock supports a fairness parameter.
+1. ReentrantLock supports a fairness parameter.
 What does it mean for a lock to be "fair"?
 Why might you choose to use a fair lock?
 Why might you want?
    Fairness means all threads are fairly granted a change to execute without starvation.
 When several threads are waiting on one lock to be released, you want the thread waiting longer get a better chance enter critical area, you might choose to use a fair lock.
-* What is _ReentrantReadWriteLock_?
+2. What is _ReentrantReadWriteLock_?
 How does it differ from _ReentrantLock_?
 When might you use it? check oracle java docs for ReadWriteLock and ReentrantReadWriteLock
+3. What is a“spurious wakeup”?
+When can one happen and why doesn’t a well-written program care if one does

 #### references

 [Starvation and Fairness](http://tutorials.jenkov.com/java-concurrency/starvation-and-fairness.html)